ShamanicProgramming/panorama-webservice/README.txt

 /category

 	Provide a category argument via GET.
-All panoramas in the specified category will be returned.
+JSON for all panoramas in the specified category will be returned.

 /removefromcategory